rscherf/GitLink/README.md

 #### Copy URLs to files

-Right click any file in the sidebar (that is part of a Github.com repository) and go to the `Gitlink` menu item to see options.
+`command + shift + c` Right click any file in the sidebar (that is part of a Github.com repository) and go to the `Gitlink` menu item to see options.

 #### Copy URLs to files with a deeplink the line number